roura356a/csk/intl.en-US/Cloud-native AI User Guide/Model-Based Reasoning/Deploy a PyTorch model as an inference service.md

           storage: 5Gi
     ```

-4. Run the following command to deploy the model by using `TensorFlow Serving`:
+4. Run the following command to deploy the model by using `NVIDIA Triton Server`:

     ```
     arena serve triton \